NeDDy3z/BlackMesa-CMS/README.md

 - Delete user = delete signed in user
 - Exit = log out to and return back to main menu

-*In Inbox and Sent menu, user can delete any message of their choice*
+*In submenus "Inbox" and "Sent", user can delete any message of their choosing*

 ## Used tools:
 - C# .Net7